EDIT August 11, 2020: Boursorama no longer leaks your login data to AT Internet and Smart AdServer.

 Here are the companies that collect your personal data:

-- AT Internet : via c0011.boursorama.com (we will return later to this sub-field which seems trivial at first glance), historic French analytics company, formerly named Xiti, recovering all of your browsing as well as the characteristics of your device.
-The analytics tool allows Boursorama to analyze user journeys and improve the experience of its website.
+- AT Internet : via c0011.boursorama.com (we will return later to this subdomain, which seems trivial at first glance), a long-established French analytics company formerly named Xiti, which collects all of your browsing activity as well as your device's characteristics.
+The analytics tool lets Boursorama analyze user journeys and improve the experience on its website.

 - Smart AdServer : French company offering a publisher ad server and an advertising inventory monetization solution (SSP).
 What's the point of calling an advertising solution in a customer area without advertising?

 - Rubicon : advertising inventory monetization solution (SSP), recently merged with Telaria to form Magnite.
-Here again, we don't really understand why Boursorama calls for an advertising solution.
+Here again, it is not clear why Boursorama is calling an advertising solution.

 - Commanders Act : via trustcommander.net, formerly TagCommander, a French company offering several products including historically a "Tag Manager" (allows you to trigger marketing tags without having to call on developers, a real "Trojan horse" for marketing teams), a "Customer Data Platform" (centralizes your personal data) and a "Consent Management Platform" (solution for collecting consent).